Election Results (2019)

 Danyang Zhu (朱丹阳), Fudan University

 Danyang Zhu is a Ph.D. candidate in the Business Administration department at the School of Management, Fudan University.
 She acquired her B.A. in management from Huazhong University of Science and Technology in 2015.
 Danyang’s research focuses on social and psychological aspects of strategic management.
 One stream of her research examines how corporate executive’s personal characteristics can be manifested in corporate strategic decisions.
-Another stream of her research examines gender bias on female leaders from the perspective of investors.
+Another stream of her research examines gender difference of leaders on strategic decision making and investor reactions.

 • Ph.D.
 Student Representative – Outside Mainland China